SenseLogic/GLIMPSE/README.md

 ## Description

-In reading mode, a small video player is now added after each anchor tag referencing a local file with a ".mp4" or ".webm" extension.
+In reading mode, ".mp4" and ".webm" local links are replaced by a video player.

 ## Installation